Alejandro Diaz American, b. 1963

 76.2 x 76.2 cm

-This text-based artwork reflects on the ongoing crisis happening at the border of south Texas and Mexico, two places that Diaz has cultural and personal roots.
+This text-based artwork reflects on the ongoing crisis at the border between South Texas and Mexico, two places with which Diaz has cultural and personal roots.
 He uses the motif...

-This text-based artwork reflects on the ongoing crisis happening at the border of south Texas and Mexico, two places that Diaz has cultural and personal roots.
+This text-based artwork reflects on the ongoing crisis at the border between South Texas and Mexico, two places with which Diaz has cultural and personal roots.
 He uses the motif of a cage as a stark reminder of the suffering immigrant families are, and have been, enduring at the border.